-Research and development expenses increased by \$17.2 million, from \$2.3 million for the six months ended June 30, 2020 to \$19.5 million for the six months ended June 30, 2021.
-The increase was driven primarily by an increase in expenses for ATH-1017 of \$14.6 million related to continued patient enrollment and clinical site visit activity for our Phase 2 clinical trials, start-up activities associated with our open-label extension for our Phase 2 clinical trials, and clinical drug supply manufacturers in support of our Phase 2 clinical trials, and to lesser extents, by increases in personnel-related costs due primarily to increases in preclinical research and development expenses for new product candidates, and an increase in headcount, facilities, and other costs supporting our general growth.
+Research and development expenses increased by \$22.1 million, from \$8.1 million for the nine months ended September 30, 2020 to \$30.2 million for the nine months ended September 30, 2021.
+The increase was driven primarily by an increase in expenses for ATH-1017 of \$17.9 million related to continued patient enrollment and clinical site visit activity for our Phase 2 clinical trials and the corresponding open-label extension for our Phase 2 clinical trials, an increase in personnel-related costs of \$2.1 million due to an increase in headcount and stock-based compensation expense in connection with awards granted subsequent to our IPO, and an increase in preclinical research and development expenses of \$1.8 million for new product candidates.